wp0410/wp_util/README.md

 ## wp_queueing

 A collection of useful classes to implement MQTT clients.
-Wrappers for serializable messages and simple MQTT clients (subscribers and publishers)
+Wrappers for serializable messages and simple MQTT clients (subscribers and publishers).

+## wp_configfile

+Wrapper for a json configuration file.